catty215/Construct_LAMOST_IP/README.md

 pip install -e .

-## 2.Usage Example:
+## 2.Usage Example (in python):

 from IP_construct import get_IP

 wl, flux = get_IP(spec_id, label1_time, label2_fiber, label3_line)

+Note:

-spec_id (int): Spectrograph ID, ranging from 1 to 16, representing one of the 16 LAMOST spectrographs.
+* spec_id (int): Spectrograph ID, ranging from 1 to 16, representing one of the 16 LAMOST spectrographs.

-label1_time (int): Time label in minutes since 00:00:00 on November 17, 1858.
+* label1_time (int): Time label in minutes since 00:00:00 on November 17, 1858.
 This value corresponds to the timestamp in the LAMOST spectrum filename.

-label2_fiber (int): Fiber ID ranging from 1 to 250, representing one of the fibers in a spectrograph.
+* label2_fiber (int): Fiber ID ranging from 1 to 250, representing one of the fibers in a spectrograph.

-label3_line (float): Central wavelength of the IP.
+* label3_line (float): Central wavelength of the IP.
 Valid values include:

 For blue arm: 4046.565, 4358.335, 4678.149, 4799.912, 5085.822, 5460.750, 5790.670